 - Technical assistance will be available near the start line.

-- Along the courses, mobile assistance teams will be present on each course.
+- Mobile assistance teams will be present along each course.

 Note that this service will be provided to correct minor problems (e.g., puncture, adjustment), not to effect major mechanical repairs.